Tenancy deposit protection prescribed information

 Prescribed information to joint tenants

-In the case of joint tenancies, it is unclear if providing the prescribed information to only one of the joint tenants (for example, the lead tenant) is sufficient to comply with the requirements of the tenancy deposit legislation.
-The internal rules of each approved scheme provide some guidance to landlords and agent, but there is not binding court decision on the point.
+For joint assured shorthold tenancies, service of the prescribed information to the ‘lead tenant’ (if one has been nominated) or in a single communication addressed to all the joint tenants will arguably by sufficient to comply with the requirements of the tenancy deposit legislation.
+However, the name and contact details of each joint tenant must be included.
+The rules of each scheme provide some guidance to landlords and agents, but there is no binding court decision on the point.

 Prescribed information - time limits

 Normally, the landlord or their agent must send the prescribed information to the tenant and relevant person within 30 days of receiving the deposit.
 For information on when different time limits apply, see Time limits for compliance.

 Last updated: 28 March 2022

 ss.213(5) and 213(6) Housing Act 2004, as amended by s.184 Localism Act 2011

 art.2 Housing (Tenancy Deposits) (Prescribed Information) Order 2007 SI 2007/797, as amended by s.30 Deregulation Act 2015